ThierryBeaulieu/Beryllium/README.md

 Hi!
 Thanks for taking a look at this project.
 This project took me about three weeks to make.

-My goal doing this project was to build a game without a game engine from scratch.
+My goal doing this project was to build a game without a game engine.
 I honestly didn't expect that it was going to be this complicated.
 A game as simple as this one contains sound, input handling, rendering, state management, UIs, a game loop, cross-compatibility etc.

 I had to make difficult choices during the process.
-I didn't have that much experience with game engine architecture so my mindset was "let's just do something that works and then fix it later".
-However, because of this, I made terrible architectural mistakes at the beginning that made it super hard to continue the developpement at the end.
+I didn't have that much experience with game engine architectures so my mindset was "let's just do something that works and then fix it later".
+However, because of this, I made terrible architectural mistakes at the beginning it made it super hard to continue the developpement.

 I'm also using cpp which makes things a whole lot more complicated.
 I wanted to make this project cross-compatible, and every time that I would switch between platforms, I would find new issues with the project.
 Anyway, in terms of code quality, it's probably the thing that I'm the least proud of.